ilopachulia/ilopachulia/README.md

 ## Contact Me 📬

 If you're interested in learning more about me or my work, please don't hesitate to get in touch.
-You can reach me at [insert your email here] 📧 or connect with me on [insert your LinkedIn profile link here] 👨‍💼.
+You can reach me at il.pachulia@gmail.com 📧 or connect with me on https://www.linkedin.com/in/iliapachulia/ 👨‍💼.
 I'd love to chat! 😊